top of page

 How did God lead Jacob?

-God also spoke to Jacob and gave him personal direction of what he should do and reassurance of his presence with him.
+God also spoke to Jacob and gave him personal direction, with reassurance of His presence.

-Today God may still lead us in the same pattern.
+God may still lead us in the same pattern:

-Our desires, circumstances and direct understanding of the will of God from his Word give us wisdom, peace and certainty of the direction we should take.
+Our desires, circumstances and direct understanding of His will through His Word give us wisdom, peace, and certainty in the direction we should take.

-We can also be reassured of God's presence with us.
+We can be reassured of God's presence with us.

 The God of Jacob is also our God.

-The God who sees us 'El-Roi'.
+El-Roi - the God who sees us.
 The God who keeps watch over us.

 And if God is for us, who can be against us?
 Romans 8:31